AnswerDotAI/llms-txt/nbs/ed.md

 Creating XML-based context for Claude...
 Context created and loaded.
 ```

-The user invokes the hypothetical `l` (load) command, which in this LLM-enhanced version of `ed` retrieves and processes the `llms.txt` file. `ed` checks for the file (if it didn't exist, it would fall back to scraping the HTML of the website the old-fashioned way), parses it, fetches the relevant URLs, and creates an XML-based context suitable for Claude (perhaps an `ed` config file could be used to choose what LLM to use, and would determine how the context is formatted).
+The user invokes the hypothetical `L` (load) command, which in this LLM-enhanced version of `ed` retrieves and processes the `llms.txt` file. `ed` checks for the file (if it didn't exist, it would fall back to scraping the HTML of the website the old-fashioned way), parses it, fetches the relevant URLs, and creates an XML-based context suitable for Claude (perhaps an `ed` config file could be used to choose what LLM to use, and would determine how the context is formatted).
 All of this happens with the characteristic silence of `ed`, broken only by these reassuring progress messages.

 ```sh
 * x Create a simple FastHTML app which outputs 'Hello, World!', in a <div>.